Contact: firstname.lastname@example.org or 207-326-0776 (phone monitored weekends beginning in mid-June and daily in July/August)

 Helmsman: As an introduction to both cruising and racing, Helmsman students sail in the afternoon, often with higher winds, to focus on the finer points of boat control.
 Taught in Widgeons, and Optis.
 Helmsman racers are eligible for the Opti Race team.
 Helmsman meets Monday-Thursday 1:30-4:00.

 Skipper: Upon graduating into Skipper, sailors learn to sail on the C420, the international standard racing dinghy for sailors in high school, college, and beyond.
 This level is not racers only, as Skipper sailors will also practice navigation and other big boat skills.
 Skipper meets Monday-Thursday 10:30-12:30.

 Senior Skipper: The final level in the program, Senior Skipper students focus on valuable skills for both cruisers and racers, learning the physics behind sailing, advanced navigation, singlehanding, and more.
 Taught in C420s and larger keel boats.
 Senior Skipper meets Monday-Thursday 10:30-12:30.

 Opti Race Team: Sailors in Helmsman may participate in the Opti Race Team.
 The program also welcomes advanced Apprentice Helmsman sailors with coach permission.
 As an introduction to racing, Opti Race Team focuses on skills applicable to racing in any fleet.
 Opti Race Team meets Tuesday and Thursday 10:30-12:30.

 420 Race Team: Sailors in Skipper or above may participate in the 420 Race Team.
-BHYC sends a fleet of 3 boats (6 sailors) to a few regattas each summer.
-Boat pairings and regatta teams are determined by the race coach.
-Race Team meets Monday, Wednesday, Thursday, and Friday 1:30-4:30.
+Race team meets Monday, Wednesday and Thursday 1:30-4:30.